HandsOnDataViz/book/docs/HandsOnDataViz.md

 -   \*\* TO DO: second half video\*\*

-To solve problems, see [Fix Common GitHub and Code Errors](fix-code.html) chapter in this book.
+To solve problems, see [Fix Common Code Errors](fix-code.html) section of the appendix.

 #### A) Fork (copy) the code template and publish your version with GitHub Pages